Jianhong072/SC1015-Mini-Project/README.md

 - Members

 ## 2. Regression Models
+- Discussion of the Advantages and disavantages of the different regression models
 - Ridge Regression
 - Lasso Regression
 - Elastic Net Regression Model (BEST)

+Metrics Used to conlude the Regression Models
+- Mean Squared Error
+- R2 Value
+- Cross Validiaton Score on the model

 ## 3. Classification Models
 - Decision Tree Classifier (Best)